FTCLib/FTCLib/.github/CONTRIBUTING.md

 ### 2. Build

-Develop and build this project using Android Studio or another IDE with a properly set-up Anroid SDK.
+Develop and build this project using Android Studio or another IDE with a properly set-up Android SDK.
 A standardized code style is to be determined.

 ### 3. Branch